leoloso/leoloso.com/src/posts/introducing-the-graphql-api-for-wordpress.md

 If there is any plugin you need support for, and you're willing to do the implementation (i.e. creating the corresponding types and resolvers for the fields), please be welcome to [create an issue](https://github.com/GraphQLAPI/graphql-api/issues/new) and I will help.

-### Can I use with Gatsby?
+### Can I use it with Gatsby?

-In theory it is doable, but I don't know why you'd want to do that: Jason Bahl, the creator of WPGraphQL, works for Gatsby, so relying on WPGraphQL is clearly the way to go.
+In theory yes, it is doable, but I don't know why you'd want to do that: Jason Bahl, the creator of WPGraphQL, works for Gatsby, so relying on WPGraphQL is clearly the way to go.

 ### Who can use it?